raghuugare/rags_SICP/README.md

 This repo contains my programs as I sail through the awesome SICP, the 'Wizard book', as it is popularly known.

-It's a MUST-have book & the accompanying lectures of 1980's are also MUST-watch indeed...! :)
+This is a MUST-have book & the accompanying lectures of 1980's are also Strongly Recommended in deed...! :)

 Cheers and Best Wishes!